Stellarium/stellarium/BUILDING.md

 ### Dependencies

-Since version 1.0 by default Stellarium compiling with ShowMySky module (the feature can be used via loading an optional library).
-To disable support ShowMySky module please configure the project with `-DENABLE_SHOWMYSKY=Off` parameter otherwise please follow instructions for [CalcMySky/ShowMySky](https://10110111.github.io/CalcMySky/) tools.
+Since version 1.0 by default Stellarium build requires ShowMySky module (the feature can be used via loading an optional library).
+To install this module, refer to [CalcMySky documentation](https://10110111.github.io/CalcMySky/).
+If you need a Stellarium build without ShowMySky support, you can configure it with `-DENABLE_SHOWMYSKY=OFF` CMake parameter.

 ### Optional dependencies